Axway/platform-management-docs/content/en/docs/release_notes/platform_management_10.0.0_-_10.7.0_release_notes/10_05_04_relnotes.md

 ## Improvement

-* Custom help menu will consistently show in the common navigation header within the Marketplace UI regardless of the user's logged-in state.
+* Custom help menu will consistently show in the common navigation header within the Marketplace UI regardless of the user's signed-in state.
 The service switcher and recent activity feed will only be visible for administrative role users.

 ## Fixed issues